- Hi, I am Vishal Gada. After years at KPMG and Dhruva, we co-founded Aurtus, a boutique tax advisory firm, in 2020.

 Singapore

-Our Singapore office has grown to over 30 team members.
+Our Singapore office has grown to over 20 team members, with a few members based in India.

 UAE